Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-30-hearts-minds.md

 Xiù, having no idea what to say, said nothing.

 "You’re okay with it though," Allison observed.
 If there was a hint of resentment in her voice, Xiù decided to ignore it.
 "Aren’t you?
-The...celebrity and everything."
+The... celebrity and everything."

 Xiù nodded cautiously.
-"Is that...okay?"
+"Is that... okay?"

 "Okay?
 God, Baby, if you weren’t happy with it I’d feel awful right now.
 I’d hate to think I dragged you into…"